SLAMPAI/game_reasoning_arena/docs/backends.rst

 LLM Backends
 ============

-Board Game Arena supports multiple LLM inference backends, allowing you to use both API-based and locally-hosted models seamlessly.
+Game Reasoning Arena supports multiple LLM inference backends, allowing you to use both API-based and locally-hosted models seamlessly.
 This flexibility enables mixing different providers in the same experiment and choosing the most appropriate backend for your research needs.

 Overview
 --------